 - Time your attention appropriately!
 When your child is playing quietly and calmly on his/her own while you are occupied, THIS is the time to occasionally peek-in or call out, rather than waiting for the house to fall apart before you intervene.
 This can be a difficult pattern for you as a parent to break, but with practice, it can become your new auto-pilot.

 If after reading these tips you’re thinking “This seems like a dream, how can I make this happen!” or “We’ve tried all of that, but it doesn’t work!”, we’d love to hear from you!
-A complimentary, 30-minute phone call is a great way to identify if our services would be appropriate for you and your family!
+An introductory, assessment phone consultation is a great way to identify if our services would be appropriate for you and your family!